alchemy-fr/Phraseanet-Docs/en/User/Guide/Display.rst

 .. topic:: The essential

-    The interfaces *Phraseanet Production* or *Classic* allows to consult and browse through media assets in *Phraseanet*.

-    *Production* is an interface dedicated to viewing, searching, managing and editing documents, depending on the user rights.
+    The *Phraseanet Production* interface is dedicated to viewing, searching, managing and editing documents, depending on the user rights.
 It as the default interface when connection for the first time.

-    **Classic is only for searching and viewing documents with older browsers**.
-The specifics of this interface are not covered in this guide.

 Production Interface
 --------------------